MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/improve-replication-performance.md

 ::: moniker-end

-There are a number of steps you can take to optimize the performance of System Center 2012 - Data Protection Manager (DPM) data replication and synchronization, including network throttling, data compression, staggering synchronization, and optimizing express backups.
+There are many steps you can take to optimize the performance of System Center 2012 - Data Protection Manager (DPM) data replication and synchronization, including network throttling, data compression, staggering synchronization, and optimizing express backups.

 ## Network throttling
 Network bandwidth usage throttling is configured at backed up machine level and you  can specify different network bandwidth usage throttling rates for work hours, non-work hours, and weekends, and you define the times for each of those categories.
 Enable throttling as follows: